mohini-chauhan/shopping-cart/README.md

-# E-commerce Shopping cart website
+# E-commerce Shopping cart website.

 This is a very simple e-commerce website built with ReactJs.